luluzhou1/alinush.github.io/_includes/refs.md

 [^BCJZ20e]: **The Provable Security of Ed25519: Theory and Practice**, by Jacqueline Brendel and Cas Cremers and Dennis Jackson and Mang Zhao, *in Cryptology ePrint Archive, Report 2020/823*, 2020, [[URL]](https://ia.cr/2020/823)

+[^BCKplus21e]: **STROBE: Stake-based Threshold Random Beacons**, by Donald Beaver and Konstantinos Chalkias and Mahimna Kelkar and Lefteris Kokoris Kogias and Kevin Lewi and Ladi de Naurois and Valeria Nicolaenko and Arnab Roy and Alberto Sonnino, *in Cryptology ePrint Archive, Paper 2021/1643*, 2021, [[URL]](https://eprint.iacr.org/2021/1643)

 [^BCK10]: **Efficiency Limitations for $\Sigma$-Protocols for Group Homomorphisms**, by Bangerter, Endre and Camenisch, Jan and Krenn, Stephan, *in Theory of Cryptography*, 2010

 [^BCKL08]: **P-Signatures and Noninteractive Anonymous Credentials**, by Belenkiy, Mira and Chase, Melissa and Kohlweiss, Markulf and Lysyanskaya, Anna, *in Proceedings of the 5th Conference on Theory of Cryptography*, 2008